Cookie been trying to get me to eat something all day.

 It is passion that causes the magnetism.

-That's why when you hear me talking about cats, my cat and you don't care about cats, it's the passion I'm using to discuss it.
+That's why when you hear me talking about cats, my cat, and you don't care about cats, it's the passion I'm using to discuss it.

 And you can only be passionate about things you care about.

-It's impossible please everybody, and you certainly can't do it the way this consultant was telling you to do it.
+And you certainly can't do it the way this consultant was telling you to do it.

 This business is so filled with people that have no clue about what they're doing.

-You wouldn't believe a number of consultants that I've never met who claim to have had a role in shaping me as a young host out there.
+And you wouldn't believe a number of consultants that I've never met who claim to have had a role in shaping me as a young host out there.

-Uh but that's I mean, success has many fathers, and failure is an orphan.
+But that's, I mean, success has many fathers, and failure is an orphan.

 And I, of course, am a success.

-Uh anyway, about these callers today.
+Anyway, about these callers today.

-Uh, and I appreciate your assessment.
+And I appreciate your assessment.

 Who are they to challenge me?

-I've got a nineteen almost twenty-year track record here.
+I've got a 19, almost 20-year track record here.

 And all of a sudden, this month, I'm talking about golf.

-All of a sudden talk about cigars this month.
+All of a sudden, talk about cigars this month.

 Well, I've been talking about cigars since I started smoking them in 1992.

-Maybe it was ninety-four, forget which.
+Maybe it was 94, forget which.

-No, it had to be ninety-two.
+No, it had to be 92.

-Uh so there's something going on here.
+So there's something going on here.

 I don't think these callers are actually legit.

-I think these callers this is all there's they're being inspired, let's put it this way.
+They're being inspired, let's put it this way.

 And we know it, but it's fun to take these calls because look at the reaction it's getting.